-Critical Objectives Key Skills My Family Draw conclusions FQ 1 Formulate simple definition of a 'family'.
-In a difference and a least of a definition of a 'family'.
-In a difference and a least of a definition of a 'family'.
-In a difference and a least of a definition of a 'family'.
-In a difference and a least of a definition of a 'family'.
-In a difference and a least of a definition of a 'family'.
-Communicate ideas Identify general characteristics of a Explain drawings family. • Construct a family tree depicting three Construct a family free depicting three generations.
-Write Demonstrate an appreciation and Identify and ities acceptance of the uniqueness of family Identify qualities Structures Formulate questions Identify and name own parent(s), Formulate questions grandparents and great grandparents Present ideas Outline the relationships between r resent ideas generations Identify family members Use ordinal numbers to talk about identity family members positions in families Construct family tree Represent their family size as sets and , , on a line plot Associate members of sets with Use adjectives Associate members of sets with numerals • Associate numerals with number names Analyze graph Compare sets Construct simple mathematical Represent sets sentences Display the ability to use capital and Associate sets with numerals/words common letters when writing the names of family members Compare sets Draw conclusions from pictures and written material Write mathematical sentences Discuss sacred writings about the family Draw conclusions Recognize that the human family is Identify position considered to be the family of God Respond to creation stories about the Identify position Respond to creation stories about the origin of the family structure Write ordinals Identify resource and technology used write ordinals by family members to enhance life and Identify ideas make 1.5, 1.5.5.5 tasks easier Recall ideas FQ 2 Write simple sentences to describe how Infer details family members care for Illustrate roles each other Use family pictures to develop stories about caring for each other

-- Write freely in response to stimulus about how family members care for each other - Use full stop and question mark - Recognise that spoken language involves interaction and courtesy. - Respond to questions characters or situations in print about caring for each other - Respond to and use the present continuous tense. - Show an understanding of 'fair share'/equal share - Identify ways in which family members depend on each other - Discuss the rights and responsibilities of different members of a family - Explain why the family has rules - Discuss some of the rules in their family - Discuss how family members care for the physically challenged or older members of the family - Identify responsible actions to take if their human rights are violated - Become aware of their personal values and those of family members - Demonstrate an awareness of the relationship between personal and family stewardship
+Critical Objectives Key Skills My Family Draw conclusions FQ 1 • Formulate simple definition of a 'family'.
+Communicate ideas Identify general characteristics of a Explain drawings family.
+Construct a family tree depicting three Write generations.
+Demonstrate an appreciation and Identify qualities acceptance of the uniqueness of family Structures Formulate questions Identify and name own parent(s), grandparents and great grandparents Outline the relationships between Present ideas generations Use ordinal numbers to talk about Identify family members positions in families Represent their family size as sets and Construct family tree on a line plot Use adjectives Associate members of sets with Use adjectives numerals Analyze graph Associate numerals with number names Compare sets Represent sets Construct simple mathematical sentences Display the ability to use capital and Associate sets with numerals/words common letters when writing the names of family members Compare sets Draw conclusions from pictures and written material Write mathematical sentences Discuss sacred writings about the family Draw conclusions Recognize that the human family is considered to be the family of God Identify position Respond to creation stories about the origin of the family structure Write ordinals Identify resource and technology used by family members to enhance life and make Identify ideas tasks easier Recall ideas FQ 2 Netali lucas Write simple sentences to describe how Infer details family members care for Illustrate roles each other Use family pictures to develop stories about caring for each other - Write freely in response to stimulus about how family members care for each other - Use full stop and question mark - Recognise that spoken language involves interaction and courtesy. - Respond to questions characters or situations in print about caring for each other - Respond to and use the present continuous tense. - Show an understanding of 'fair share'/equal share - Identify ways in which family members depend on each other - Discuss the rights and responsibilities of different members of a family - Explain why the family has rules - Discuss some of the rules in their family - Discuss how family members care for the physically challenged or older members of the family - Identify responsible actions to take if their human rights are violated - Become aware of their personal values and those of family members - Demonstrate an awareness of the relationship between personal and family stewardship

-- Sequence ideas logically as they write about their family experiences □ Use personal pronouns to communicate ideas about family activities - Tell the time (read the clock) on the hour and half hour - Identify special family occasions on the calendar - Use estimation in comparing time spent on various family activities (hour, half hour) - Use a calendar in class and refer to it at appropriate times. - Identify key activities in which families participate. - Demonstrate how to work cooperatively as a family
+- Sequence ideas logically as they write about their family experiences Use personal pronouns to communicate ideas about family activities - Tell the time (read the clock) on the hour and half hour - Identify special family occasions on the calendar - Use estimation in comparing time spent on various family activities (hour, half hour) - Use a calendar in class and refer to it at appropriate times. - Identify key activities in which families participate. - Demonstrate how to work cooperatively as a family